atwardzik/atwardzik/README.md

 ## Hi there 👋

+I'm a Computer Science and Applied Mathematics student with a passion for low-level programming and a deep curiosity about how computers work.

+- 🔭 I’m currently working on ... and ...
+- 💾 I focus mostly on ARM architecture

 <!--
 **atwardzik/atwardzik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.